 Housing the Leopard Gecko

-Half logs provide hiding and climbing space, as do commercial reptile caves and simple cardboard boxes.
+Provide half logs as hiding and climbing space.
+Commercial reptile caves and simple cardboard boxes are also good options.
 A damp hide box can help with shedding.

-Being nocturnal, leopard geckos do not require special UVB lighting.
-A regular white light incandescent heat bulb could be used to provide a basking spot during the day and a red heat bulb, blue/purple heat bulb, or ceramic heat emitter can be used to provide supplemental heat at night.
+You can use a regular white light incandescent heat bulb to provide a basking spot during the day.
+A red heat bulb, blue, or purple heat bulb, or ceramic heat emitter can provide supplemental heat at night.

 Food and Water

 Leopard geckos are insectivores.
 Feed a variety of crickets, waxworms, and, in moderation, mealworms.
 On occasion, you can try to feed a pinky mouse to an adult gecko.
 To make sure that your gecko does not ingest any substrate, you can feed your gecko in an empty tank.